cmsc389T-fall2023/cmsc389T-fall2023/Projects/P2/README.md

 gradle test --parallel
 ```

-To compile and run onlt 1 test run the following lines from the project directory in your command line:
+To compile and run only 1 test run the following lines from the project directory in your command line:

 ```bash
 gradle build
 gradle test --parallel --tests YourTestClass